guohuiqiaoCV/boostPythonExample/README.md

 # boostPythonExample
-Examples to use boost.python for extending c++ to python Subclass (derived class) from Qt objects are also handled here.
+Examples to use boost.python for extending c++ to python.
+Subclass (derived class) from Qt objects are tested here.

 Environment:
     Ubuntu Linux 14.04 (x86_64)